Myths, Truths, and FAQs about Bankruptcy

 Chapter 13 bankruptcy is appropriate for people who have fallen behind in mortgage, car, or other secured debt payments and need to get them caught up, who have substantial tax debt, have property that they would lost in a Chapter 7 case, or simply have household income too high to qualify for Chapter 7.
 A Chapter 13 Plan would require a payment plan lasting three to five year, but the Debtors can bring the secured debt payments current, pay off tax debt which would otherwise be non-dischargeable at a reduced cost and keep the property which they would lose if they had filed a Chapter 7 case.

-There are other chapters that are usually not applicable to most consumers: Chapter 9 bankruptcy only is available to municipalities, Chapter 11 bankruptcy is available to businesses or individuals who have substantial debts and assets and can be used to pay off debts while continuing to function as a business.
+There are other chapters that are usually not applicable to most consumers: Chapter 9 bankruptcy only is available to municipalities/governments, Chapter 11 bankruptcy is available to businesses or individuals who have substantial debts and assets and can be used to pay off debts while continuing to function as a business.
 Chapter 11 can also be used by individuals who have too much debt to qualify and cannot otherwise file for Chapter 13 bankruptcy.
 Chapter 12 bankruptcy is only available to family farmers and fishermen, and Chapter 15 bankruptcy is only relevant in the context of international litigation.

 WHAT IS A DISCHARGE?